-A business operating as an auto dealer in the state of Wyoming is likely required to hold a valid license to do so.
-One crucial component of the licensing process is posting a surety bond, known as a Wyoming auto dealer bond.
-This type of bond helps protect the public and the state should a licensed auto dealer fail to comply with current laws and regulations surrounding the operation of the dealership.
+Auto dealers in the state of Wyoming need a valid license.
+One crucial component of the licensing process is posting a Wyoming auto dealer bond.
+This type of surety bond protects the public and the state if the auto dealer fails to comply with current laws and regulations involving the operation of the dealership.

-A customer of an auto dealer or the state's licensing authority has the ability to make a claim against a Wyoming auto dealer bond if legal obligations or requirements are not met by the dealer.
-Claims can be a costly endeavor for the auto dealer, so having an auto dealer bond helps reduce the potential for fraudulent or otherwise illegal business practices.
+A customer of an auto dealer or the state's licensing authority can make a claim against a Wyoming auto dealer bond if legal obligations or requirements are not met by the dealer.
+Claims can be a costly endeavor for the auto dealer, so having an auto dealer bond reduces the potential for fraudulent or otherwise illegal business practices.

 Wyoming Auto Dealer Bond Obligee Details